 This article is the first part in a series of articles where I am picking out my favourite sustainable buildings from Yudelson and Meyer’s book The World’s Greenest Buildings.

 I really enjoyed the book and I think it is really important to look back at performance data to see if solutions actually worked and not just rely on projected performance data.

 Overall, Manitoba Hydro Place as one of my favourite buildings from the book.
 I was really impressed by the teamwork aspect in creating the IDP.

 The focus on passive systems to negate the reliance on active heating and cooling systems was impressive, as was the focus on technology, with a building management system that is set up to talk to building occupants to optimise performance.
 Sadly despite the time that has passed since publication, systems like this are not commonplace today, despite their effectiveness.

 There is a lot that can be learned from studying Manitoba Hydro Place.
 In challenging climactic conditions, they managed to create a building which achieved significant energy savings.
 This shows how in less extreme conditions, even bigger savings should be expected.

 By Barnaby Nash

 Please share your thoughts in the comments section below, or reach out to me on social media.
-What do you think about the polluter pays principle?
+What do you think makes a building a sustainable building?